millakortelainen/horseAlgorithm/documentation/implementation-document.md

 The result is expected.
 Pairing all the horses and the riders takes n*m iterations becaus that is how many pairs one can make from n amount of horses and m amount of riders.
 The Gale Shapley algorithm does not go through all the possible pairings but in fact pairs riders with optimal horse.
 This needs approximately n amount of iterations where n is amount of riders.
 Only in the worst case where rider can't get horse from her favorite horses list we need to go through the free horse list and couple more iterations are added to time complexity.
 This makes Gale Shapley much more faster and intuitively one may think that it assigns horses to smaller audience which is in this case the riders only.

 ## Possible flaws and improvements
 Actually the performance tests are not very accurate in terms of application real use case.
 In real use case first all the riders and horses must be paired before using the Gale Shapley algorithm.
 This is not the test case in the performance tests.
 Performance test does not pair the horses and riders before using the Gale Shapley algorithm.
-This mean that it does not make "happy couples" as mentioned in Gale Shapley Wikipeida page.
+This mean that it does not make "happy couples" as mentioned in Gale Shapley Wikipedia page.

 ## Sources
 TODO